smol-rs/async-io/README.md

 [kqueue] on macOS/iOS/BSD, [event ports] on illumos/Solaris, and [wepoll] on Windows.
 That functionality is provided by the [`polling`] crate.

-However, note that you can also process I/O events and wake futures manually if using the `parking` module.
-The "async-io" thread is therefore just a fallback mechanism processing I/O events in case you forget to or choose not to do that manually.
+However, note that you can also process I/O events and wake futures on any thread using the `block_on()` function.
+The "async-io" thread is therefore just a fallback mechanism processing I/O events in case no other threads are.

-See the `parking` module for more details.

 [epoll]: https://en.wikipedia.org/wiki/Epoll
 [kqueue]: https://en.wikipedia.org/wiki/Kqueue